 Tactile Home Decor: How Lighting Activates Texture

 Directional light creates shadow.
 Shadow is what makes texture legible.
 A velvet cushion in flat overhead light reads as a flat cushion.
 The same cushion under a low, angled lamp reads as plush and dimensional.
-This is due to velvet's cut pile structure, where upright fibers reflect light differently depending on angle, appearing richer when the pile faces toward the light source and darker when it faces away.
+This is due to velvet's cut pile structure, where upright fibers reflect light differently depending on angle and pile direction.
 For a deeper look at how pile direction shapes velvet's optical behavior, Textile School's guide to velvet fabric covers the mechanics clearly.
-The difference in a room is not the material.
-It is the light.

 Atmospheric lamps positioned at low to mid height create the pool-forming, directional light that activates texture most effectively.
-A floor lamp behind an armchair, a table lamp on a sideboard, a small brass lamp on a stack of books: each creates intimate, localized light that lets material surfaces read on their own terms.
-As the lighting specialists at Pooky note, directional lighting hitting a surface at an angle creates contrast and drama, enhancing the peaks and troughs of textured materials in a way that overhead ambient light simply cannot.
+A floor lamp behind an armchair, a table lamp on a sideboard, a small brass lamp on a stack of books, each creates intimate, localized light that lets material surfaces read on their own terms.
+As ERCO's overview of directional lighting explains, focused light creates stronger contrast and more pronounced modelling than diffuse light.
+In a dark interior, that difference is exactly what keeps textured surfaces from flattening into one tone.

-The interaction between sheen and matte is especially significant here.
-A brushed brass fixture against a matte plaster wall creates a contrast that disappears entirely under flat overhead light.
-Avoid relying heavily on recessed overhead lighting in a moody, textured room.
+The interaction between sheen and matte matters most here.
+A brushed brass fixture against a matte plaster wall creates a contrast that disappears under flat overhead light.
+Avoid relying heavily on recessed ceiling lighting in a moody, textured room.
 It flattens surfaces and kills the shadow depth that makes the material layering worth doing.

 Textile Layering at Home: Objects and Surface Detail